githubEdit

 4. Configure appropriate timeouts for your chains based on the expected processing time of your links.

-5. Use the follower configuration when you need to process vCons across multiple conserver instances, creating distributed processing pipelines.
+6. Use the follower configuration when you need to process vCons across multiple conserver instances.

-The configuration file is loaded by the system at startup and can be updated via the API endpoint /config.
-The system will use the new configuration immediately after updating.
+The configuration file is loaded at startup and can be updated via the API endpoint /config.
+Changes take effect immediately for new vCon processing:

 Last updated